A Woman -Photo by Brooke Cagle on Unsplash

 Job Searching for a Career Path Change?
 Act Like a Farmer

-A job change is usually a daunting task.
-It becomes even more challenging when it involves a discipline, industry, or a role change.
-People often see it as continuously submitting resumes through the job boards, like throwing spaghetti on the wall and seeing what sticks.
-For those wanting a career-path change, this rarely gives a positive outcome and becomes very frustrating.
+A job change is a daunting task.
+It becomes even more challenging when it involves a discipline, industry, or role change.
+A common misconception is one can do it by keyword search and then submitting resumes through the job boards; it is like throwing spaghetti on the wall and seeing what sticks.
+For those wanting a career path change, this rarely gives a positive outcome and becomes very frustrating.

-A leader in the non-profit, let’s call her Tricia, wanted to move to the for-profit sector.
+I met a leader at a non-profit; let’s call her Tricia.
+Tricia wanted to move to the for-profit sector.
 She had been applying through the job boards but didn’t get much traction.
 On top of her super busy schedule, this was causing her more stress and disappointment.
-I asked how she preferred to hire for her team when she was the hiring manager.
-After a pause, she smiled and admitted that going through the resumes was not the most effective for her either.
+I asked her how she preferred to hire for her team when she was the hiring manager.
+After a pause, she smiled and admitted that going through the resumes was not her favorite process.

 In an intentional career, each transition is a thoughtful process.
-If we see it as a one-line or a one-off event on our LinkedIn profile and resume, we may miss out on the underlying humane process altogether.
+We may miss the underlying humane approach altogether if we see it as a one-line or one-off event on our LinkedIn profile and resume.
 Look into the important relationships in your personal life.
 You may notice that none of them were one-off transactions.
 A series of meaningful interactions over a period of time helped build those lasting relationships.

 These days, work requires more than an eight-hour physical presence at your desk.
 It is an intricate combination of many elements, including your formal training, your ability to apply them to new problems, continuous learning, collaborating with your co-workers to address bigger challenges, and earning their trust along the way.